devjwadhwa/AI4ALL_Teachable_Machine/README.md

 1) Download the folder and run main.html on your browser

 2) Allow permission to access camera.
-Keep on refreshing the browser until permission is asked
+Keep on clicking the start button until permission is asked

 Enjoy !!